Quantitative Seismic Interpretation (QSI)

-Quantitative Seismic Interpretation modules are directly integrated into the interpretation platform.
-They benefit from a high-definition viewer, and direct access to data stored in Emerson's Epos™
+Emerson Quantitative Seismic Interpretation modules are directly integrated into the interpretation platform.
+They benefit from a high-definition viewer, and direct access to data stored in Emerson's Epos™ -based data repositories.

 Emerson QSI quantifies the relevant parameters of the subsurface for each rock unit within the geometrical interpretation framework.
 Our technology provides answers to questions about rock type, lithology, reservoir properties, fluid fill, elastic properties, and geomechanical properties, and help you better evaluate your probability of drilling success.

 The workflow traditionally begins with prestack migrated data organized in offset/angle gathers or angle stack volumes.
 The user reviews and conditions the data in Emerson's 2D Canvas for detailed work, or 3D Canvas for more integrated interpretation.
 Both windows provide attractive functionalities for this, including a comprehensive set of dedicated algorithms for pre-conditioning the data, an interactive framework for running the process, and an advanced platform for visualizing and analyzing the results.